-It’s not difficult to apply for scholarships, but it can be time consuming.
+It’s not difficult to apply for scholarships, but it can be time-consuming.
 Be sure to give yourself enough time to write and submit the application.
 It’s not worth the time and effort to apply for scholarships if you’re not going to do a good job.
+Also, be sure to find scholarships that relate directly to you.
+If you are a lefty, for example, try to find scholarships specifically for left-handed people.
 If you have followed all the recommendations and steps in this post, there’s a good chance that you will succeed and win some money from a stranger to help you with your studies!
 In which case, congratulations!

 This article is an excerpt from the book, The Complete Guide to a Debt-Free Education: How to choose a school, win scholarships, make money, and live frugally!, available on Amazon.